~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 * * *

 The smell of bookshops always transported Frank back to his youth, unraveling a string of mixed emotions.
-His serious health problems as a child — he had paediatric cardiomyopathy — meant much of his formative years were spent indoors.
-He didn’t even know how to ride a bike until he was seventeen.
-His escape, then, to the outside world was through the books he devoured.
-He lived vicariously through his favourite heroes: Bastian Balthazar Bux, Anne Shirley, Westley from The Princess Bride, and Tarzan — characters who laughed in the face of danger but took their emotions seriously.
+His serious health problems as a child—he had paediatric cardiomyopathy, a disease affecting the heart muscle—meant much of his formative years were spent indoors.
+He didn’t even know how to ride a bike until he was sixteen.
+His escape to the outside world was through the books he devoured.
+He lived vicariously through his favourite heroes: Bastian Balthazar Bux, Anne Shirley, Westley from The Princess Bride, and Tarzan—characters who laughed in the face of danger but took their emotions seriously.

 “Loving her was easy,” he read aloud, “which made leaving her that much harder.”
 Frank looked up from his novel at the congenial crowd.
 He smiled graciously.
 “Thank you all for coming.”